 • Active – Active RFID tags have an on-board battery, which transmits information regularly without requiring a reader.

-• Battery-Assisted – Battery-Assisted RFID tags contains a battery that only powers the tag when it’s in proximity of a reader.
+• Battery-Assisted – Battery-Assisted RFID tags contain a battery that only powers the tag when it’s in proximity of a reader.

-There are limits on the ranges RFID wristbands can meet, and depending on what type of event or festival you are planning you can choose options from low to ultra-high frequency.
+There are limits on the ranges an RFID bracelet can meet, and depending on what type of event or festival you are planning, you can choose options from low to ultra-high frequency.

 The types of data you will find stored on RFID tags can include identification credentials, purchasing credits, coupons, access control into hotels or VIP areas, and even social media information.

-So when you walk through a checkpoint, you can choose to have your activity or photos posted to social media automatically.
+Additionally, we can include NDEF encoding on an RFID wristband for digital business cards or promos.
+So when you walk through a checkpoint, you can choose to have your activity or photos posted to social media automatically, or tap your phone to the band to open a specific webpage.

 Can RFID wristbands be used as a Tracking Device?